Saurabh07n/drivesense/README.md

-# DriveSense – Car Finance Guider
+# TorqWiser – Car Finance Guider

 **Tagline:** *"Plan your car smartly: balance EMIs and investments with math."*

-DriveSense is a comprehensive car finance calculator that helps Indian car buyers make smarter financial decisions by comparing EMI strategies with SIP investments.
-Instead of just focusing on the lowest EMI, DriveSense shows you the bigger picture of wealth creation through strategic financial planning.
+TorqWiser is a comprehensive car finance calculator that helps Indian car buyers make smarter financial decisions by comparing EMI strategies with SIP investments.
+Instead of just focusing on the lowest EMI, TorqWiser shows you the bigger picture of wealth creation through strategic financial planning.

 ## 🚀 Features